-The first version of the Marketplace Portal is mainly centred around two use cases described in D2.1: INTRA-Factory-3 Material Management and INTER-Factory-1 Scrap Metal Management.
+The current version of the Marketplace Portal is mainly centred around two use cases described in D2.1: INTRA-Factory-3 Material Management and INTER-Factory-1 Scrap Metal Management.
 This section will describe the graphical user interface (GUI) developed to handle these use cases.
-The GUI is built in Angular following the Material Design guidelines.
+The GUI is built in Angular following the Material Design guidelines and the micro frontend architecture outlined in D2.4.
 As mentioned in the previous section, the Marketplace portal interacts with the Marketplace Management Services to retrieve information (e.g. container details), get notifications (e.g. bidding status) and execute actions (e.g. withdraw from bidding, select contractor).